byui-cit/learning-modules/modules/js/dom-basics/ponder1.md

 The DOM is the representation of the nodes or elements of a web page in code.
 The DOM is exposed through a special object to Javascript: document.

 Create a new html file in your sandbox directory for this activity.
 Call it `dom-basics.html`.
-Enter the following HTML into it (remember if you are in VS Code you can type '!' then hit the tab key to get some HTML boilerplate as a starting point):
+Enter the following HTML into it:

 ### html